 (Achieve English) score of 1550.

 Conditional admission to these two degree programs may only be granted accordingly.
 Conditional admission applicants may be required to meet additional requirements as specified by their requested master’s degree program.
-Applicants should consult the relevant master’s degree program section of this catalog.
+Applicants should consult the relevant master’s degree program section of the AUS Graduate Catalog.

 Achieving Full Admission Status